Topend Sports Logo

 Olympic Games Medal Designs

 Gold, silver and bronze medals have been presented to the Olympic Games top three place-getters since 1904.
 The designs of the medals have changed significantly over time.
 For the reverse of the medal, each organizing committee is allowed their own design.
-Included here are descriptions of some of these.
+Included here are descriptions of some of the recent designs.

 olympic medal A Paris 1900 Olympic Games gilt winner's plaque,